 Oslo Central Station have storage lockers that available everyday between 04:30 -01:10.
 Just follow the “suitcase” sign on the station.
 There are various locker sizes to choose from which will determine the rental fee that range from NOK 50-80.
 The fee is per 24 hours.
 There are screens in between the lockers to pick which locker you want and payable either by cash or credit card. #simple

-For me to store my backpack that fit the medium sized locker it cost NOK 50.
-I easily could have stored my luggage during my layover but I ain’t about that repacking life, so no for me but it definitely an option if you are bringing a massive suitcase.
-So, after storing my luggage it’s pretty easy to decide where to go next as the famous building is just right outside.
+To store my backpack that fit the medium sized locker it cost NOK 50.
+I easily could have stored my luggage during my layover but since this is my last stop before coming home, I had plan to buy souvenirs which I will have repacked my stuff.
+So no for me but it definitely an option if you are bringing a massive suitcase.

 Oslo has a great transportation system that reaches almost every places you will want to be.
 It is possible to buy the ticket on the spot but it will cost more.
 I recommended buying the “transport pass”.
 It technically tickets for all kind of public transportation (bus, tram, metro, train).
 There are options for the 24-hour ticket, 7-day ticket, 30-day ticket, and 365-day ticket.